BlackWyvern/RPG-Maker-VX-Ace/README.md

 # Black Wyvern Arts RPGM-eXperimental
-Various scripts I've coded up for RPG Maker VX Ace
+Herein are contained the various scripts I've coded up for RPG Maker VX Ace

-My scripts are blanket-published under http://creativecommons.org/licenses/by-sa/3.0/
+They are blanket-published under http://creativecommons.org/licenses/by-sa/3.0/

 Summing up the terms of use: